Skip to Content

 TAKE A SCENIC HELICOPTER FLIGHT FROM THE PENINSULA HOTEL

 Hong Kong is one of the most unique cities in the world with the incredible, city metropolis meeting the jungle and mountains.
 The best way to see the contrast between the city and the jungle and to enjoy an epic fly-over view of the city is with a Hong Kong helicopter tour.
-I did the heli-tour and it was simply incredible.
+I did the Heli-Tour from the Peninsula Hotel and it was simply incredible.

 We took off from the Peninsula Hotel rooftop helipad and then toured out over Lion Rock and to the edge of the New Territories.
 Here we saw the wild nature in the mountains of Hong Kong before cruising back over Hong Kong Central to witness the towering skyscrapers at Victoria Harbor and Causeway Bay.
 It’s a little bit pricey compared to other helicopter flights around the world but one of the most epic things to do in Hong Kong if you have the cash to splash.